 Membership Period

-Membership runs from the date of biennial conference to the same date the following year.
+Membership runs from the date of the biennial conference to the same date the following year.
 This is to facilitate GAC members being elected to the Board of Directors, so that new GAC members can be proposed to fill any vacancies.
 (Comment from Ann -Unsure whether we need to put a definitive date on this – we probably do as the date could vary quite a lot from conference to conference.
 Suggest 1st October each year if this is the case!
 I don’t like the idea of not filling the GAC board for three months if we run it from JAN-Dec as a lot of time will be lost in the interim- less productive GAC)

 Renewal of Membership